capricious 音标拼音: [kəpr'ɪʃəs]

 CAPRICIOUS | English meaning - Cambridge Dictionary CAPRICIOUS definition: 1 changing mood or behaviour suddenly and unexpectedly: 2 changing mood or behavior suddenly and… Learn more

-CAPRICIOUS Definition Meaning | Dictionary. com Capricious definition: subject to, led by, or indicative of a sudden, odd notion or unpredictable change; erratic See examples of CAPRICIOUS used in a sentence
+CAPRICIOUS Definition Meaning | Dictionary. com CAPRICIOUS definition: subject to, led by, or indicative of a sudden, odd notion or unpredictable change; erratic See examples of capricious used in a sentence

-Capricious - Definition, Meaning Synonyms - Vocabulary. com Capricious is an adjective to describe a person or thing that's impulsive and unpredictable, like a bride who suddenly leaves her groom standing at the wedding altar
+Capricious - Definition, Meaning Synonyms | Vocabulary. com Capricious is an adjective to describe a person or thing that's impulsive and unpredictable, like a bride who suddenly leaves her groom standing at the wedding altar

 capricious adjective - Definition, pictures, pronunciation and usage . . .
 Definition of capricious adjective in Oxford Advanced Learner's Dictionary Meaning, pronunciation, picture, example sentences, grammar, usage notes, synonyms and more